Understanding People Search Services in England

 - Using wildcard name searches (Use an asterisk (*) to represent missing or unknown characters.
 For example, "John" will find John, Johnny, Jonathan, etc.)

-- Combining multiple data sources (Gather information from various sources like public records, social media, and professional websites to build a more complete profile.)
+- Combining multiple data sources (Gather information from various sources like public records, social media, and websites to build a more complete profile.)

 - Cross-referencing addresses (Compare current and past addresses from different sources to confirm residency and track movement.
 Look for consistent information across records.)